 Plumber Salary by State

-The national median salary for plumbers, pipefitters, and steamfitters is $60,090 per year, according to the BLS, May 2024 (released in 2025, new BLS data coming on 15th May 2026) — but where you work matters just as much as what you do.
-Plumbers in Illinois earn a median of $87,900/year.
-Plumbers in Arkansas earn closer to $50,000.
-That’s a $37,000 gap for doing the same work.
+The national mean annual wage for plumbers, pipefitters, and steamfitters is $72,170 per year, according to the Bureau of Labor Statistics May 2025 Occupational Employment and Wage Statistics release (USDL-26-0725, published May 15, 2026).
+That is an increase of over $9,200 from the May 2024 figure of $62,970 — one of the largest single-year wage jumps recorded for any skilled trade in the BLS database.
+But where you work matters just as much as what you earn nationally.
+Plumbers in Illinois earn a state median above $87,000.
+Plumbers in Mississippi earn closer to $48,000.
+That is a nearly $40,000 gap for doing the same work.

 This page breaks down plumber pay by state, experience level, and union status — using the latest BLS Occupational Employment and Wage Statistics data.
 Whether you’re sizing up a move, negotiating a raise, or deciding whether a union apprenticeship is worth it, the numbers here give you an honest starting point.

-• Union plumber median: 20–30% above non-union in most markets
+• Union plumber premium: 20–35% above non-union in most markets

 Plumber salary by state — full table

-The table below covers median annual wages for plumbers, pipefitters, and steamfitters in all 50 states plus the District of Columbia, ranked from highest to lowest.
-Data is from the BLS Occupational Employment and Wage Statistics program, May 2024 — the most recent release as of this writing in May 2026.
+The table below covers median annual wages for plumbers, pipefitters, and steamfitters in all 50 states plus DC, ranked from highest to lowest.
+Data is from BLS Occupational Employment and Wage Statistics May 2024 state-level estimates — the most recent state-level release available.
+BLS releases national data first; state supplements follow separately.
+The May 2025 national release confirmed a mean annual wage of $72,170.
+State-level May 2025 figures will be incorporated here when BLS publishes the state supplements.

-The BLS groups “plumbers, pipefitters, and steamfitters” under a single occupation code (SOC 47-2152).
+The BLS groups plumbers, pipefitters, and steamfitters under a single occupation code (SOC 47-2152).
 State-level medians reflect all three.
-Where industrial pipefitter and steamfitter employment is concentrated — Illinois, New Jersey, Washington — the state median is pulled higher than the plumbing-only figure would suggest.
+Where industrial pipefitter and steamfitter employment is concentrated — Illinois, New Jersey, Washington — the state median is pulled higher than a plumbing-only figure would suggest.

 Rank State Median Annual Wage Median Hourly Wage vs. National Median